-Infection with Aspergillus spp occurs in up to 10% of patients who receive allogeneic stem cell transplantation 5-6.
+Infection with Aspergillus spp. occurs in up to 10% of patients who underwent allogeneic stem cell transplantation 5,6.
 Aspergillus, unlike other pulmonary infections, can infect the lung at any stage following stem cell transfusion 6.

 Clinical presentation is non-specific and thus in the correct patient population requires a low threshold for investigation.
 Typical symptoms include cough and fever.
-Pleuritic chest pain and haemoptysis may also be present 1.
+Pleuritic chest pain and hemoptysis may also be present 1.

-Spores of a variety of Aspergillus spp are inhaled and begin to proliferate in the alveoli.
-The hyphae are able to invade pulmonary arteries resulting in pulmonary necrosis and haemorrhage 1.
-They may also gain access to the systemic circulation and become haematologically disseminated to the kidneys, gastrointestinal tract, and the central nervous system.
-This can occur in 25-50% of cases 1.
+Spores of a variety of Aspergillus spp. are inhaled and begin to proliferate in the alveoli.
+The hyphae are able to invade pulmonary arteries resulting in pulmonary necrosis and hemorrhage 1.
+They may also gain access to the systemic circulation and are haematologically-disseminated to the kidneys, gastrointestinal tract, and the central nervous system.
+Systemic dissemination occurs in 25-50% of cases 1.

 Typical appearances are those of solitary or multiple pulmonary nodules/masses.
-Wedge-like areas of ill-defined opacity may also be seen most likely representing infarcts due to the invasion of proximal pulmonary vessels 2.
+Wedge-like areas of ill-defined opacities may also be seen most likely representing infarcts due to the invasion of proximal pulmonary vessels 2.

-An air crescent may be visible when recovery is beginning, although it is seen earlier on CT.
+An air crescent may be visible when recovery commences, although it is seen earlier on CT.

-Peripheral wedge-like areas of consolidation representing haemorrhagic pulmonary infarcts are seen better on CT than plain film 3.
+Peripheral wedge-like areas of consolidation representing hemorrhagic pulmonary infarcts are seen better on CT than plain films 3.
 Direct invasion into the adjacent chest wall or mediastinal structures may be seen in advanced cases 4.